yewstack/yew/docs/concepts/function-components.md

 #### Custom Hooks

-There are cases where you want to define your own hooks for reasons.
-Yew allows you to define your own hooks which lets you extract your potentially stateful logic from the component into reusable functions.
+There are cases where you want to define your own Hooks for reasons.
+Yew allows you to define your own Hooks which lets you extract your potentially stateful logic from the component into reusable functions.
-See [Defining custom hooks](function-components/custom-hooks.md#defining-custom-hooks) section for more information.
+See [Defining custom Hooks](function-components/custom-hooks.md#defining-custom-hooks) section for more information.